 8. Banking Information

-Students should bring their checkbooks and records associated with their bank accounts, including bank statements.
+Don't forget to bring your checkbook and any records associated with your bank account(s), including bank statements.
 This information can come in handy when paying bills, balancing a checking account, or signing up for utilities and other services.

 9. List of Key Contacts and Addresses

-Students cannot always anticipate when someone might need to contact them or get in touch with someone else on their behalf.
+You can't always anticipate when someone might need to contact you or get in touch with someone else on your behalf.
 Keeping a list of emergency contacts with names, phone numbers, and addresses can prove beneficial in a variety of circumstances.

 Frequently Asked Questions About What to Bring to College